Virtual homology of limit groups and profinite rigidity of direct products: Other calculations of virtual Betti numbers and further questions

 \end{defn} Cohomological goodness implies that if $G$ is a limit group or an HGFC-group, In other words, the virtual $i$-th cohomology spectrum with coefficients in $\mathbb{F}_p$ is a profinite invariant of $G$ within good groups.
-This raises the following question: \begin{qu} Which numbers appear in the virtual $i$-th cohomology spectrum of a given limit group or a given HGFC-group? \end{qu} One can even strengthen the notion of a virtual cohomology spectrum, and define the \emph{filtered virtual $i$-th cohomology spectrum} of $G$, with coefficients in a field $k$, to be
+One can strengthen the notion of a virtual cohomology spectrum, and define the \emph{filtered virtual $i$-th cohomology spectrum} of $G$, with coefficients in a field $k$, to be

 This refined version also keeps track of the depth of the finite-sheeted coverings of $G$ in which large $i$-th homology is exhibited.
-Again the filtered virtual $i$-th cohomology spectrum of $G$ (with coefficients in $\mathbb{F}_p$) is a profinite invariant of good groups. \begin{qu} Which limit groups and HGFC-groups are characterized by their filtered second Betti spectrums? \end{qu} The proof of Theorem \ref{mainlim} relies heavily on virtual retractions (see Section \ref{sep}).
+Again, the filtered virtual $i$-th cohomology spectrum of $G$ (with coefficients in $\mathbb{F}_p$) is a profinite invariant of good groups.
+This raises the following questions: \begin{qu} Let $G$ be a limit group or an HGFC-group. \begin{enumerate} \item Which numbers appear in the virtual $i$-th cohomology spectrum of $G$? \item Which limit groups and HGFC-groups are characterized by their filtered second Betti spectrums? \end{enumerate} \end{qu} The proof of Theorem \ref{mainlim} relies heavily on virtual retractions (see Section \ref{sep}).
 Some information is lost in the process of transferring homological data via virtual retractions.
 This is why the proof of \Cref{boundedvd} required an additional argument.
-In particular, answering questions \ref{spectrumq1} and \ref{spectrumq2} should involve methods different to the ones used in this paper.
+In particular, answering Question \ref{spectrumq1} should involve methods different to the ones used in this paper.